 Value for money and excitement with the Northern League Division 1 at Meadow Park.
 The standard admission prices for highly competitive Northern League football are £5.00 and £3.00 for concessions.
 Non-standard prices may apply to particular games and will be announced in advance.
 Season tickets, which include all official cup games, are £60 and £45 concessions.
 Sunderland RCA is a family friendly club: new fans and spectators are always welcome and entry for accompanied children is free.

-Submitted by Ghostly Gadgie on Monday, 3 March 2014
+Submitted by Ghostly Gadgie on Monday, 18 August 2014